vzhou842/victorzhou.com/content/posts/2019-04-02-gini-impurity.md

 ### Example 2: A Perfect Split

 Let's go back to the perfect split we had.
-What are the Gini Impurities of the two groups after the split?
+What are the Gini Impurities of the two branches after the split?

 ![A Perfect Split](/media/gini-impurity-post/dataset-perfect-split.svg)

-Left Group has only blues, so its Gini Impurity is
+Left Branch has only blues, so its Gini Impurity is

 $$
 G_{left} = 1 * (1 - 1) + 0 * (1 - 0) = \boxed{0}
 $$

-Right Group has only greens, so its Gini Impurity is
+Right Branch has only greens, so its Gini Impurity is

 $$
 G_{right} = 0 * (1 - 0) + 1 * (1 - 1) = \boxed{0}
 $$

-Both groups have $0$ impurity!
-The perfect split turned a dataset with $0.5$ impurity into 2 groups with $0$ impurity.
+Both branches have $0$ impurity!
+The perfect split turned a dataset with $0.5$ impurity into 2 branches with $0$ impurity.

 **A Gini Impurity of 0 is the lowest and best possible impurity**.
 It can only be achieved when everything is the same class (e.g. only blues or only greens).

 ### Example 3: An Imperfect Split

-Finally, let's go back to our imperfect split.
+Finally, let's return to our imperfect split.

 ![An Imperfect Split](/media/gini-impurity-post/dataset-imperfect-split.svg)

-Left Group has only blues, so we know that $G_{left} = \boxed{0}$.
+Left Branch has only blues, so we know that $G_{left} = \boxed{0}$.

-Right Group has 1 blue and 5 greens, so
+Right Branch has 1 blue and 5 greens, so

 $$
 \begin{aligned}